Subaru Tecnica International: SUPER GT

 STI also participates in the GT300 class of the Super GT series, campaigning the Legacy B4 GT300 starting in 2009, then switching to the BRZ GT300 from 2012 onward.
 In 2021, Subaru won the series championship with the updated BRZ GT300.
 Previously, the Subaru team's best finishes were fourth place (in 2011 and 2013).

 Future development

 At the 2022 Tokyo Auto Salon, Subaru unveiled the STI E-RA Concept, an all-wheel drive two-seat racing car developed by STI.
 The STI E-RA Concept is equipped with a carbon fiber body and four electric motors, one at each wheel, enabling torque vectoring by varying the output of each motor; the aggregate maximum power output is 800 kW and 1100 Nm of torque, 200 kW per motor.
 The motors were developed and manufactured by Yamaha Motor Company.
-Because the car was designed to meet the requirements of the FIA Electric GT Championship, which is scheduled to hold its inaugural season in 2023, the automotive press have speculated that STI intend to campaign the E-RA, which will require the car to be homologated with a street-legal version under GT3 rules.
+Because the car was designed to meet the requirements of the FIA Electric GT Championship, which at the time was scheduled to hold its inaugural season in 2023, the automotive press speculated that STI intended to campaign the E-RA, which would have required the car to be homologated with a street-legal version under GT3 rules.